Stochastic Approximation with Unbounded Markovian Noise: A General-Purpose Theorem: Problem Setting and Main Result

 \item Let $\{Y_k\}_{k\geq 0}$ be a sample path starting with an arbitrary initial state $Y_0=y_0$, then for all $k\geq 0$ we have the following: \begin{enumerate}[(1)] \item Starting from any initial state $y_0$, second moment of the functions $A_1(\cdot), A_2(\cdot), B_1(\cdot)$, and $B_2(\cdot)$ are finite and given as follows:

 where $\E_{y_0}[\cdot]=\E[\cdot|Y_0=y_0]$. \item If the state space is bounded then we denote the upper bound on these functions as follows:

 \end{enumerate} \end{enumerate}

 \end{assumption} \begin{remark} This set of assumptions is inspired by the asymptotic analysis of SA in \cite{benveniste2012}.
 Implicit in them is the fact that the Markov process exhibits a certain degree of stability.
-It is important to note that these assumptions are always satisfied for bounded Markov chains under fairly general conditions.
-Additionally, they also hold in many scenarios of practical interest when the state space $\mathcal{Y}$ is unbounded, as will be demonstrated in Section \ref{sec:RL}. \end{remark}
+It is important to note that these assumptions are always satisfied for bounded state space Markov chains under fairly general conditions.
+Additionally, they also hold in many scenarios of practical interest when the state space $\mathcal{Y}$ is unbounded, as will be demonstrated in Section \ref{sec:RL}. \end{remark} \begin{remark} There is a parallel line of research that studies the a.s. convergence of SA under even more general setting where the Poisson's equation may not have a solution \cite{yu2012, yu2017, yu2018, liu2025}.
+This line of work relies on the ergodic theorem for Markov chains to get a handle on the noise, and focuses on asymptotic convergence. \end{remark}